Hema-R03/Hema-R03/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on student and an intern at The Sparks Foundation
+- 🔭 I’m currently working on student and an intern at The Sparks Foundation.
-- 🌱 I’m currently learning Web
+- 🌱 I’m currently learning Web.
 - 👯 I’m looking to collaborate on Accenture,Amazon.
-- 💬 Ask me about ...Anything u wish
+- 💬 Ask me about ...Anything u wish.
 - 📫 How to reach me: https://www.linkedin.com/in/hema-r-2b88371bb/.
-- 😄 Pronouns: Her/She
+- 😄 Pronouns: Her/She.